karllhughes/personal-blog-5/_posts/2017-02-11-internet-killing-good-business-models.markdown

 ---
 layout: post
-title: "Where Have All the Business Models Gone?
-Did the Internet Kill the Need for One?"
+title: "Where Have All the Business Models Gone?"
 date: 2017-02-11
 img: https://i.imgur.com/HrZqhxr.jpg
 categories: